-Teachers & Writers Magazine is published by Teachers & Writers Collaborative to provide resources and inspiration in support of our stated mission:
+Teachers & Writers Magazine is published by Teachers & Writers Collaborative as a free resource to teachers of creative writing in support of our mission:

 Teachers & Writers Collaborative (T&W) celebrates the imagination through transformative writing and arts education for youth and lifelong learners.
 Our programs and publications inspire classroom innovation and create greater equity in and through the literary arts.

-The magazine’s online format offers a wide and continually changing selection of lesson plans, articles, essays, and interviews tailored for those in the field of creative writing education.
+The magazine offers a wide and continually changing selection of lesson plans, essays, and interviews tailored for those in the field of creative writing education.
 We publish both practical and theoretical work and look for writing that is vivid, original, concise, and geared toward a general audience.

 The Bechtel Prize